Shannon Ryan

-Shannon Ryan (born 1 December 1996) is an English professional boxer who has held the IBF female Intercontinental super-flyweight title since October 2025.
-She is also a former WBA female International super-flyweight champion and challenged for the Commonwealth and inaugural British female super-flyweight titles.
+Shannon Ryan (born 1 December 1996) is an English professional boxer who has held the IBF female Intercontinental super-flyweight title since October 2025 and the Commonwealth female super-flyweight title since May 2026.
+She is also a former WBA female International super-flyweight champion.

 Career

 A former world-class kickboxer and member of the Team GB taekwondo squad, Ryan switched to boxing in 2016 and went on to have an amateur career which included winning the 2018 Alliance Boxing Champion and 2019 Women's Winter Box Cup before signing with former World heavyweight champion Anthony Joshua’s 258 management company and turning professional in 2022.

 She made her pro-debut on 26 March 2022 at Wembley Arena in London, defeating Klaudia Ferenczi on points in a four-round contest.

 Her third fight was a points victory against Buchra El Quaissi on the historic all-female card topped by the Claressa Shields vs Savannah Marshall unified middleweight title showdown at The O2 Arena in London on 15 October 2022.

 Ryan signed a promotional deal with Eddie Hearn's Matchroom Boxing in March 2023.

-She was scheduled to challenge Commonwealth female super-flyweight champion Emma Dolan for her title in a bout that would also have been for the inaugural British female super-flyweight crown on February 10, 2024 but the contest was called off after Dolan withdrew due to illness.
+She was scheduled to challenge Commonwealth female super-flyweight champion Emma Dolan for her title in a bout that would also have been for the inaugural British female super-flyweight crown on 10 February 2024, but the contest was called off after Dolan withdrew due to illness.
 Unbeaten Jasmina Zapotoczna stepped in to face Ryan at the Indigo Arena at the O2 in London with the WBA female super-flyweight International belt on the line.
 Ryan won via unanimous decision to claim her first professional title.